jaredpalmer/tsdx/README.md

 ### `npm run lint` or `yarn lint`

-Runs Eslint.
+Runs Eslint with Prettier on .ts and .tsx files.
-If you would like to customize the linting you can add a `eslint` block to your package.json or you can run `yarn lint --write-file` and edit the generated `.eslintrc.js` file to whatever you want.
+If you want to customize eslint you can add an `eslint` block to your package.json, or you can run `yarn lint --write-file` and edit the generated `.eslintrc.js` file.

 ## Optimizations